erc721r/ERC721R/README.md

 # ERC721R

 A fully-compliant implementation of IERC721 that selects token ids pseudo-randomly.
+You can read about its inspiration in [this Medium article](https://medium.com/@dumbnamenumbers/erc721r-a-new-erc721-contract-for-random-minting-so-people-dont-snipe-all-the-rares-68dd06611e5).

 # Usage